Ancient Chinese glass: Glass burial suit plaques

 Plaques from glass burial suits or glass garments are directly linked to jade objects.
-Several pieces of burial suit plaques have been found in a few wooden-chambered burials from the late West Han Dynasty.
+Several pieces of burial suit plaques have been found in a few wooden-chambered burials from the late West Han dynasty.
 The plaques come in different shapes, with rectangular being the most common.
 Some of these rectangular pieces have perforations in 4 corners, indicating that they were strung together, or sewn into a fabric, to form a protective burial suit.
-Other shapes, such as circular, triangular and rhomboidal, are often decorated with moulded patterns.
+Other shapes, such as circular, triangular, and rhomboidal, are often decorated with moulded patterns.
 All the glass plaque shapes have jade counterparts, suggesting that glass burial suits were a cheaper alternative to jade burial suits.

 Vessels

-The earliest known Chinese glass vessels come from Western Han Dynasty tombs.
+The earliest known Chinese glass vessels come from Western Han dynasty tombs.
 To this date only two tombs are known to have had glass vessels among their funerary objects: the tomb of the Liu Dao, Prince of Chu in Xuzhou (128 BC), Jiangsu Province; and the tomb of Liu Sheng, Prince Jing of Zhongshan (113 BC) at Mancheng.
-The tomb at Xuzhou contained 16 light green cylindrical cups; while Prince Liu Sheng’s tomb contained 2 shallow double-handled cups and a plate.
+The tomb at Xuzhou contained 16 light green cylindrical cups; while Prince Liu Sheng's tomb contained 2 shallow double-handled cups and a plate.
 All of the vessels were traditional Chinese shapes and made of lead-barium glass.
 Vessels in these forms were normally made out of lacquer or ceramic, although some jade vessels in those shapes are also known.
-All vessels were produced by mould casting.
+All vessels were produced by mold casting used by the lead-barium glass.
+But this tradition declined at the end of the Han dynasty (AD 220), with glass production only resuming during the 4th and 5th centuries AD.
+There are no vessels produced by mold casting from the tombs of the Three Kingdoms.